brianvanburken/brianvanburken.github.io/_posts/2018-08-13-maybe-dont-use-maybe.md

 ---

 Your code could be littered with branches that result in invalid data and should never happen, but are allowed.
-We found such a case where we allowed multiple variants of data, and it broke our code logic.
+We found such a case, at my work, where we allowed multiple variants of data, and it broke our code logic.
 We use [Elm][1] and fixed it using its type system.
 Although we describe the solution for Elm in this blog, the cases and fixes also apply to other similar languages like [Haskell][2] and [PureScript][3].
 In this blog post we find the seemly impossible bug using examples written in Elm and go through a step by step progress to fix it.
 At the end, you could find similar cases in your application and know a way to fix